 Where does that leave us?
 Unsure about the Rewards card's foreign transaction fees.
 You may only be charged 2.99% on foreign cash withdrawals, or you may be charged that fee PLUS a non-sterling fee.
 If you have this card and have ever made a cash withdrawal abroad, please let us know in the comments section below how much you were charged in fees.

-Keep in mind that withdrawing cash using a credit card is generally expensive, and are subject to higher interest rates.
-You can see where the Barclaycard Rewards card's 27.9% APR (variable) on cash withdrawals falls relative to other travel credit cards in the chart below.
+Keep in mind that withdrawing cash using a credit card is generally expensive, too.
+But while cash is usually charged at a higher interest rate, this card now charges the same variable APR for purchases and cash.
+You can see where the Barclaycard Rewards card's 22.9% APR (variable) on cash withdrawals falls relative to other travel credit cards in the chart below.

 Bottom Line: Those planning a trip abroad can use this card for purchases while on holiday without incurring any additional fees, and can earn some rewards along the way (but they're not great).